 - Through our syndicate at Lloyd’s, Travelers Syndicate 5000.

-To continue covering risks in the EEA after the UK leaves the single market, Travelers is establishing a new insurance company in Ireland.
-The company is currently in the process of authorisation by the Central Bank of Ireland.
+To continue covering risks in the EEA after the UK leaves the single market, Travelers has established a new insurance company in Ireland.
+The company is authorised by the Central Bank of Ireland.